-- 17. Residency Application and Interview Expenses Some expenses for residency applications and interviews may be added to your financial aid budget.
-This is done on an individual basis.
-You will need to submit a separate itemized budget with documentation in order to add these expenses to your budget and qualify for additional loans. - 18.
-Federal Direct Unsubsidized Stafford Loan and Federal Direct Graduate PLUS (Grad PLUS) Loans All new students should complete a separate Master Promissory Note (MPN) for the Direct Unsubsidized Stafford Loan.
+- Activity Questionnaire All applicants for VP&S Scholarship assistance must complete this form.
+We use the information you provide both to report to our donors on scholarship recipients and to identify eligible students for targeted funds. - 11.
+Students with dependents should complete the Budget Adjustment & Loan Change Request Form and Expected Year Income Form and contact their financial aid officer to discuss any budgeting concerns. - 12.
+If you are interested in a Federal Work-Study award, you should contact our office for further information. - 13.
+Federal Direct Unsubsidized Loan and Federal Direct Graduate PLUS (GradPLUS) Loans Students applying for Federal Direct Loans should complete a Master Promissory Note (MPN) for the Direct Unsubsidized Loan.
 If you will also be applying for the Grad PLUS loan you will need to do a separate MPN.
-Please note that Entrance Counseling is required and can be completed at StudentLoans.gov along with the MPN.
+Please note that Entrance Counseling is required and can be completed at StudentAid.gov along with the MPN.
 Entrance Counseling is done once and applies to both loans.
 If you are a continuing student who borrowed from these programs in the previous academic year, you will not have to complete another MPN or redo the Entrance Counseling.

-Please note the following: there is no place on the MPN to request loan amounts:
+Please note that there is no place on the MPN to request loan amounts:

-a) If you don't qualify for school funds your financial aid award letter will include recommended amounts to borrow from the Federal Direct Unsubsidized Stafford Loan.
+a) If you don't qualify or apply for school funds your financial aid offer letter will include recommended amounts to borrow from the Federal Direct Unsubsidized Loan.

-You should review your financial aid award letter and then complete and submit the Financial Aid Acceptance Form within two weeks after receipt of the letter.
-Should you wish to borrow an amount that is different from what we recommend, indicate your requested loan amounts on the Financial Aid Acceptance form.
+You should review your Financial Aid Offer Letter and then complete and submit the Financial Aid Acceptance Form within two weeks after receipt of the letter.
+Should you wish to borrow an amount that is different from what we recommend, please indicate the amounts you wish to borrow on the Financial Aid Acceptance form.

 You can work with your Financial Aid Officer to make the necessary adjustments if you need help determining the proper amounts.
-These are the annual maximum amounts for Direct Unsubsidized Stafford, based on your year in school:
+These are the annual maximum amounts for the Direct Unsubsidized loan, based on your year in school:

-1st Year 2nd Year 3rd Year 4th Year P&S \$42,722 \$42,722 \$47,167 \$44,944 b) We cannot originate either Stafford Loans or Grad PLUS Loans until you have "accepted" them on the Financial Aid Acceptance Form.
+1st Year 2nd Year 3rd Year 4th Year VP&S \$42,722 \$42,722 \$47,167 \$44,944

+- b) We cannot originate either Direct Unsubsidized Loans or GradPLUS Loans until you have "accepted" them on the Financial Aid Acceptance Form.
 You have the right to cancel these loan amounts or to subsequently change them.
 However, please be advised that changes may cause a delay with disbursement.
-For a GradPlus loan you must also submit a Credit Authorization form; you will receive instructions in the award letter checklist which is part of your award letter.

-- 19. Sibling/Spouse Enrollment Verification is required if you have indicated on the FAFSA or CSS Profile that you will have one or more siblings or a spouse who will be enrolled full-time in college or graduate school during the academic year.
+For a GradPLUS loan you must also submit a Credit Authorization Form; you will receive instructions in the financial aid offer letter checklist which is part of your financial aid offer letter. - 14.
+The Sibling/Spouse Enrollment Verification is required if you receive school need based funds and have indicated on the CSS Profile or VP&S Supplemental Form that you will have one or more siblings or a spouse who will be enrolled full-time in college or graduate school during the academic year.
 This form should be completed by each sibling's/spouse's school and returned to our office no later than September 30th of the academic year.
-If either your sibling or spouse do not enroll as expected, your financial aid package may be adjusted. - 20.
-Verification Worksheet To confirm the accuracy of data reported by financial aid applicants and their families, the federal government has a regulatory process called Verification.
+If either your sibling or spouse do not enroll full-time as expected, your financial aid package may be adjusted.

+15. Verification Worksheet - To confirm the accuracy of data reported by financial aid applicants and their families, the federal government has a regulatory process called Verification.
 Verification applies to applicants for the Direct Unsubsidized, Graduate PLUS and Federal Work-Study programs.